 3. Ensuring that Federally-Financed Rental Housing is Fully Inclusive of Low-Income Families

 In research prepared for the Office of the Federal Housing Advocate and the National Housing Council, a number of problems have been identified with the National Housing Strategy that directly impact homelessness and inadequate housing for families with children.
-The key programs through which the federal government supports the development of rental housing, the Rental Construction Financing Initiative (RCFI) and the National Housing Co-Investment Fund (NHCIF) have largely financed and supported housing that is unaffordable to low-income families with children.
+The key programs through which the federal government supports the development of rental housing, the Rental Construction Financing Initiative (RCFI) and the National Housing Co-Investment Fund (NHCIF), have largely financed and supported housing that is unaffordable to low-income families with children.
 Remarkably, only 3% of units funded through the Rental Housing Financing Initiative—the largest program expenditure in the NHS—would be both suitable and affordable for low-income households (households which are disproportionately women-led and often include children).